yuanukim/tarot/README.md

 # tarot
-tarot written in C++ with SFML. only for triangle card shape.
+tarot written in C++ with SFML3. only for triangle card shape.